ASD-Blueprint/desktop.gov.au/blueprint/abac/hybrid-platform.md

 #### Group Policy

 Note, in order to deploy via group policy, all supplementary policies must be merged into the base policy.
 Also the base policy must be stored in a location where all devices can access it (i.e. Sysvol).
+The XML file must also be converted to Binary via the Convertfrom-CIPolicy PowerShell command.
+The XML files are located within the [Hybrid Client Devices](/blueprint/abac/hybrid-client-devices.html#wdac-policy---core-policy) section.

 * Group policy
   * Type: `Computer Policy`